danushri-p/Ecommerce/README.md

     1. Users log in with their email and password.

     2. If the credentials are correct, a token is generated and sent as a cookie.

+##Milestone 8:

+  1. Displays a list of products using the Card component.
+  2. Dummy data used for product titles.
+  3. Each product is rendered with its title.
+Components

+  1. Card: Displays individual product titles.
+  2. HomePage: Maps over dummy data and renders each Card.